;

 4.0 Product Delivery

 Meanwhile, the design function was busy visualising the proposition; the development team was continuously working on the prototype.
-At this stage, the development becomes the leading party and design moves in a supportive function.
+At this stage, the development team becomes the leading party and design moves into a supportive function.
 It's important to mention that these two stages are often combined in smaller organisations that require fewer approvals or supervision from the central team.
 This simple split of roles creates the opportunity for designers to be in the making/decision seat regarding the experience and, on the other hand, developers in the making/decision seat regarding technology/development – aiming for smooth and frictionless delivery.

 Show and tell